In order to properly accommodate your research needs, access is

 4. Archives have finding aids.
 Libraries have online catalogs.

-5. Archivists and librarians both attend graduate school but take very different courses.
+6. Archivists and librarians both attend graduate school but typically take very different courses.

 Recognizing that records of Palo Alto College have long term historical value, Ginger Hall Carnes, who became Director of Palo Alto Public Relations in the year 1991, started accumulating historical documents and records and college publications with the certain vision that the Palo Alto College Archives would be organized formally in the future.
 The Palo Alto Ozuna Library became the depository for the archival materials in the year 2010 and the materials were transferred from Public Relations.